1. Tithi (Date as per Hindu calendar)

 Spiritual significance

-In the four months of Chaturmas several rituals from the Path of Rituals (karmakand) are observed.
+In the four months of Chaturmas several rituals from karmakand are observed.
 After culmination of Tulsivivaha the period of ritualistic actions in the gross is over.
-Hence the food items prohibited during Chaturmas as per rules and regulations (yama-niyam) are offered to a priest.
-Thus these prohibited food items merge into the priest (brahman Principle) existing in the form of Dharma and the worshipper is granted permission to partake of that food item by the Deity of Dharma (Dharmadevata).
+Hence the food items prohibited during Chaturmas as per yama-niyam (rules and regulations) are offered to a priest.
+Thus these prohibited food items merge into the priest (brahman Principle) existing in the form of Dharma and the worshipper is granted permission to partake of that food item by the Dharmadevata.

 – Miss Madhura Bhosale, Sanatan Ashram, Ramnathi, Goa (9.10.2017, 11 p.m.)